adot8/Traffic-Monitoring-Final-Project/README.md

 ![Alt Text](./pic/23.png)

-He chose the default installation type being the role-based or feature-based installation and chose the server where we wanted Active Directory to be installed, being the server, we were using.
+He chose the default installation type being the role-based or feature-based installation and chose the server where we wanted Active Directory to be installed, being the server, he was using.

 ![Alt Text](./pic/24.png)

-I selected the `Active Directory Domain Services` and `DNS Server` roles from the list of available roles.
-After being prompted to add any additional features I clicked on `Add Features` and then clicked `Next` at the AD DS page.
+He selected the `Active Directory Domain Services` and `DNS Server` roles from the list of available roles.
+After being prompted to add any additional features he clicked on `Add Features` and then clicked `Next` at the AD DS page.

 ![Alt Text](./pic/25.png)

 ![Alt Text](./pic/26.png)  ![Alt Text](./pic/27.png)

-I continued with the Post-deployment configuration by clicking on `Promote this server to a domain controller`.
+He continued with the Post-deployment configuration by clicking on `Promote this server to a domain controller`.
-Next I created a new forest and named it `SOC.local`
+Next he created a new forest and named it `SOC.local`

 ![Alt Text](./pic/28.png)

-I then left all other options as default on the Domain Controller Options page and put in our password for the  Directory Services Restore Mode (DSRM).
+He then left all other options as default on the Domain Controller Options page and put in our password for the Directory Services Restore Mode (DSRM).

 ![Alt Text](./pic/29.png)

-Reviewing the configuration summary to verify the settings, I clicked `Install` to initiate the installation process and waited for that bad boy to finish.
+Reviewing the configuration summary to verify the settings, he clicked `Install` to initiate the installation process and waited for that bad boy to finish.

 ![Alt Text](./pic/30.png)

 ![Alt Text](./pic/31.png)

 ### Adding Organizational Units, Groups and Users
-I accessed `Active Directory Users and Computers` by navigating to `Tools` and selecting it.
-Then, I right clicked on our domain and chose `New`, followed by `Organizational Unit`, where I provided a name for the OU.
+He accessed `Active Directory Users and Computers` by navigating to `Tools` and selecting it.
+Then, he right clicked on our domain and chose `New`, followed by `Organizational Unit`, where he provided a name for the OU.

 ![Alt Text](./pic/32.png)